cyberpwnn/Core/README.md

   - [x] Starting up
   - [x] Shutting down
   - [x] A crash, with the errors returned
+  - [ ] Calls onstop before oncrash for any libraries to close first.
 - [ ] A configuration file for loading external apis, and debugging information prefered to be loaded after a startup for objective purposes

+### Filesystem
+- [ ] A way for libraries to plug in for file creation
+- [ ] Ability to create files with ease, better tools and more.
+- [ ] Hooks into the event system.
+  - [ ] Closes unclosed files on stop

 ### Event
 - [x] A new way to create, call, and pull events from many things.
 An objective take at it